 When should O-Level preparation intensify?

 Sec 3 is critical — new topics build on Sec 1-2 foundations.
 By Sec 4, gaps are harder to address.
-Our Sec 3 programmes target this crucial transition.
+Our Sec 3 O-Level E-Maths tuition targets this crucial transition.